tailless/webvr/README.md

 ## What is [Three.js](https://threejs.org/) ?

-A javascript 3d library, that abstracts away the complexities of coding 3d/WebGL -  by [Mr. Doob](http://mrdoob.com/)
+A javascript 3d library, that abstracts away the complexities of coding 3d & the WebGL API -  by [Mr. Doob](http://mrdoob.com/)

 How to get it :